artefactory/choice-learn/docs/paper/paper.md

 $$\mathbb{P}(i|\mathcal{A}) = \frac{e^{U(i)}}{\sum_{j \in \mathcal{A}} e^{U(j)}}$$

 The choice-modeler's job is to formulate an adequate utility function $U(.)$ depending on the context.
-In `Choice-Learn`, the user can parametrize predefined models or freely specify a custom utility function by overriding the *compute_batch_utility* method from the *ChoiceModel* class.
+In `Choice-Learn`, the user can parametrize predefined models or freely specify a custom utility function.
+To declare a custom model, one needs to inherit the *ChoiceModel* class and overwrite the `compute_batch_utility` method as shown in the [documentation](https://artefactory.github.io/choice-learn/).

 ## Library of traditional random utility models and machine learning-based models